 We require written confirmation from each guest that they have read, understand, and agree to the Release of Liability and Waiver of Claims Agreement before they book with us.
 Guests will also review and sign a hardcopy of the Release of Liability and Waiver of Claims Agreement once at the lodge on the first day of a holiday at Mustang Powder.
 Be sure to review the waiver prior to your holiday and contact us if you have any questions.

 It is customary in the Heli and Cat industry for guests to leave a tip for the staff, if you feel that you have had good service.
 The standard tip when Cat skiing is 10% of your trip cost (So between $90-180/day) – however, this is not mandatory and some guests tip more, some tip less.
 Every tips is appreciated.

 The tips are spread evenly among all staff.
 Tips can be given in cash, or on your credit card at the end of your stay.
 There are many people behind the scenes making your holiday fun and pleasant, such as the mechanic, dishwasher, and the housekeeper.

 Mustang is a VERY remote lodge and logistics are challenging and often extremely difficult.
 We do guest exchanges with snowcats or helicopter, but to get a single person out to civilization by snowmobile is usually difficult, and often impossible via snowmobile since they get stuck if it snowing lots.
 Snowcats or a helicopter can make it out much easier.
-Furthermore we only get our access road ploughed for guest exchange dates, and it is often impassable on other days (if it snowing lots).
-So the answer is yes, but only if you pay for a helicopter to come in and pick you up.
-The price would be slightly less than $1,000 CAD) in advance of their trip, and in coordination with Mustang Powder operations staff.
+Furthermore, we only get our access road plowed for guest exchange dates, and it is often impassable on other days (if it snowing a lot).
+Guests who wish to leave early would need to make private arrangements with Glacier Helicopters at their own expense (approximately $1,000 CAD) in advance of their trip, and in coordination with Mustang Powder operations staff.
 Please note, heli flights are weather dependant, so there is no guarantee of early departure in poor weather conditions.